 Be clear about basic use and technical issues:

 - Where do you primarily use presentations?
-Live presentations, remote presentations, presentations sent by email, printed out.
+Live presentations, remote presentations, presentations sent by email, printed as a handout?

 - This leads to the question of format: Will there also be other formats in addition to 16:9 (which 16:9?)?